vincentwong2188/Blind-Auction/README.md

 truffle migrate --reset
 ```

-During the migration, take note of the contract address obtained after deploying the Dns Solidity contract, as highlighted below.
+During the migration, take note of the contract address obtained after deploying the Dns Solidity contract, as highlighted in the image below.

 ![DNS Migration Contract Address](https://github.com/zhiqisim/Blind-Auction/blob/master/assets/dns%20migrations.jpeg)

 Navigate into the `./webapp/configurations.js` file.
 Make the following 2 changes:

-1. Change the address in the constant 'DnsContractAddressGanache' to the value highlighted above.
+1. Change the address in the constant 'DnsContractAddressGanache' to the value highlighted in the image above.
 2. Change the ENVIRONMENT constant to `'Ganache'`.

 ### 2. Setting up with Ropsten Test Net